top reads for UX-ers

 A fresh approach to design thinking for the development of business ecosystems.
 Contains critical design methods and tools you’ll need to make your own ecosystem a success including case studies, strategic thinking, developing the midset for growth.
 Some excellent exercises in ideation, innovative thinking, and product management.

-6. Coaching with DESIGN THINKING: The creative process for innovators, and champions of transformation and change
+Coaching with Design Thinking: The creative process for innovators, and champions of transformation and change

 Kindle Edition